opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/csv.md

 ## Overview

-Takes in an Event and parses its CSV data into columns.
+The `csv` processor takes in an event and parses its comma-separated values (CSV) data into columns.

 Option | Required | Type | Description
 :--- | :--- | :--- | :---